sherryduong93/chasestadiumimpact/README.md

 <br>**No significant difference between Basketball Events or Concerts in Fire Department Call volume or Police Incidents.**

 ## Conclusion: Sports fans are only congesting public transit, and not much else.
-<br>No significant difference in police incidents of fire department call volume on dates with events at the Chase Center.
+<br>1.
+No significant difference in police incidents of fire department call volume on dates with events at the Chase Center.
-<br>Shelter in Place has had a significant impact on decreasing call volume & incidents.
+<br>2.
+Shelter in Place has had a significant impact on decreasing call volume & incidents.
-<br>No significant difference between basketball events and concerts on police incidents or call volume.
+<br>3.
+No significant difference between basketball events and concerts on police incidents or call volume.

 ## Assumptions Made & Caveats....